pinedamg/mage2dock/DOCUMENTATION/content/introduction/index.md

 <a name="Supported-Containers"></a>
 ## Supported Software (Images)

-In adhering to the separation of concerns principle as promoted by Docker, Laradock runs each software on its own Container.
+In adhering to the separation of concerns principle as promoted by Docker, Mage2dock runs each software on its own Container.
 You can turn On/Off as many instances of as any container without worrying about the configurations, everything works like a charm.

 - **Database Engines:**